sahariar-safin/shafinthedeveloper/README.md

 - 🔭 I’m currently working on My Father's Hotel.
 - 🌱 I’m currently learning Everything!
-- 👯 I’m looking to collaborate on Elon Musk!
+- 👯 I’m looking to collaborate with Elon Musk!
 - 🤔 I’m looking for help from Allah.
 - 💬 Ask me about anything!
 - ⚡ Fun fact: I love Google and Stack Overflow when I write code!